The MNREAD Acuity Charts are continuous text reading acuity charts for normal and low vision.

 The MNREAD Acuity Charts have a wide range of applications in testing normal and low vision: prescribing optical corrections for reading, or other near tasks in the eye clinic, in low vision assessment, prescribing magnifiers or other reading aids, applications in pediatrics and special education, and research.

-These charts are available in 5 English and 2 Spanish version.
+These charts are available in 5 English and 3 Spanish versions.
 They are also available in normal contrast (black letters on white background) and reversed contrast (white letters on black background).

 Included are preferred scoring procedures, table for conversion and instructions.